mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 From XYZ it can then be translated back into another device space, such as RGB (for screens), or CMYK (for printers).

 Krita has two systems dedicated to color management.
-On one hand we have **lcms2**, which deal with ICC profiles, and on the other we have **OCIO**, which deal with LUT color management.
+On the one hand, we have **lcms2**, which deal with ICC profiles, and on the other, we have **OCIO**, which deal with LUT color management.

 To give a crude estimate, ICC profiles deal with keeping colors consistent over many interpretations of devices (screens, printers) by using a reference space, and OCIO deals with manipulating the interpretation of said colors.